The aims of this small local group are:-

 Planning applications are closely monitored and representations made when appropriate to ensure that our history and heritage are duly considered.

-The group is actively involved in the preservation of Lindley’s windmill in Prospect Place.
-We are hoping to establish a museum there and are urgently seeking appropriate items to include.
+The group is actively involved in the preservation of Lindley’s Windmill in Prospect Place.
+We have established a museum there and are still seeking appropriate items to include.
 Visitors are welcome by appointment.
-We are also writing a book about this and other mills in the Sutton area together with a booklet called “Lindley’s Mill”.
+We have also written a book about this and other mills in the Sutton area together with a booklet called “Lindley’s Mill”.

 During 2014 Ashfield Academy produced a play about windmills and the production of bread.
 This was enacted along the streets of Sutton ending at Lindley’s mill.
 We were pleased to be able to assist and advise in this venture which has created much interest among the students and local residents, many of which were previously unaware of the existence of the mill.